 Talk to an Ultra-High Net Worth Certified Financial Planner

-How to choose the best certified financial planner for you?
-We offer again the best resource we have ever seen for this purpose: The Ultimate Guide to Choosing the Best Financial Advisor, for Investors With $5 Million to $500 Million in Liquid Assets
+How to choose the best certified financial professional planner for you?
+We offer again the best resource we have ever seen for this purpose: The Ultimate Guide to Choosing the Best Financial Advisor, for Investors With $10 Million to $500 Million in Liquid Assets.

 Suppose an irresponsible advisor earns you 12% growth one year, but you have to pay 40% of that in taxes.
-Then, suppose a certified financial planner earns you 10%, but you only pay 20% in taxes.
+Then, suppose a CFP professional earns you 10%, but you only pay 20% in taxes.

 If your financial planner doesn’t set things up properly for your insurance, your heirs can be locked out of your financial records and have to waste massive and frustrating amounts of time trying to navigate the system and pick up the pieces.

 The best certified financial planners will not assume you are taking care of estate planning issues.
 And the very best ones won’t charge extra for doing it for you.

 Pillar includes that service and all others as part of our base fee because for high net worth families, this is not an optional service.